cyberbotics/webots/to_test.md

 Test #3:
 1. Create a new project
-2. Using the PROTO wizard, create a few local PROTO 2.1 Open the PROTO and ensure the urls of the declarations and the textures are remote
+2. Using the PROTO wizard, create a few local PROTO 2.1 Open the PROTO and ensure the urls of the declarations are remote
 3. Click add-node button (first time will be slow), close dialog, click add-node again (should be faster)
 4. Insert a local PROTO in the world and save
-4.1 Ensure the declaration is local
+4.1 Ensure the declaration is local in the world file 4.2 Close and re-open webots to ensure it can load it again
-5. Close Webots and manually clear cache (`~/.cache/Cyberbotics/assets`)
+5. Close Webots and manually clear cache (`~/.cache/Cyberbotics/assets`) 5.1 Start webots, the PROTO and assets should be loaded
-6. Start Webots and click add-node and insert the local PROTO 6.1 Ensure the assets are retrieved
+6. Click add-node and insert some other local PROTO 6.1 Ensure the assets are retrieved

 Test #4:
 1. Open a complex sample world
 2. Attempt to modify controller or the world
-3. Relocate and ensure everything still works (controller, robot window, sounds, textures)
+3. Relocate and ensure everything still works (controller, robot window, sounds, textures) 3.2 Test by reload
+3.3 Test by closing and re-opening Webots

 Test #5:
 1. Open complex sample world
-2. Right-click proto, two options should be available: `view PROTO source` and `edit PROTO source`
+2. Right-click a proto, two options should be available: `view PROTO source` and `edit PROTO source`
 3. When clicking `view PROTO source`, the file should not be editable
 4. Click `edit PROTO source`, accept relocation, and SAVE the world.
 4.1 Open the world file with text editor, ensure the relocated PROTO is declared locally